coreruleset/documentation/content/development/crs_toolchain.md

 crs-toolchain completion zsh >  ~/.zsh.d/2/crs-toolchain.zsh
 ```

-How completion is enabled and where completion scripts are sourced from depends on your environment.
-Please consult the documentation of your shell.
+How completion is enabled and where completion scripts are sourced from depends on the environment.
+Please consult the documentation of the shell in use.